 Search engine optimization (SEO) is a complex topic, so we won’t cover all the details here.
 The good news is that a lot of best practices are built into Leadpages already—such as mobile responsiveness and structured HTML.

 For additional tips, check out Google’s Webmaster Guidelines.
 While you may not be able to implement every single best practice, their guide provides handy advice for optimizing your pages.

-Finally, you can set the title, keywords, and description of any Leadpage in the Page Tracking tab under the SEO tab.
+Finally, you can set the title, keywords, and description of any page or site in the Settings tab under the SEO tab.

-If you’re unsure what to put in your page’s SEO fields, review this article from Google: Create good titles and snippets in Search Results ↗
+If you’re unsure what to put in your page or site’s SEO fields, review this article from Google: Create good titles and snippets in Search Results ↗

-Editing the title, description, and Facebook thumbnail image will impact the preview of your Leadpage when you share it on social media.
+Editing the title, description, and Facebook thumbnail image will impact the preview of your page or site when you share it on social media.
 Some fields will also transfer over to other social networks.
 Learn more here. ↗

 Frequently asked questions